Ridhwaan-Jogiat/E-sign-System/README.md

 - Role-based dashboards (Boss/Admin and Employee)
 - Document upload, viewing, and management
 - Electronic signature capture and placement
+- One-click signing (auto-placement of default signatures)
+- Draw or upload your signature or initials in the Signature Manager
 - Employee management (add, view, and manage employees)
 - Signature management (upload, assign, and manage signatures)
 - Email notifications (for demonstration; see note below)